linroger/Wealth-of-Nations/Course Notes/Financial Investments for Public Policy Lecture Notes.md

 All investors agree on efficient frontier of risky assets

-Because all investors face the same risk-free rate(Assumption 2.b) they draw the same tangent CAL and arrive at the same risky tang en cy portfolio
+Because all investors face the same risk-free rate(Assumption 2. b) they draw the same tangent CAL and arrive at the same risky tang en cy portfolio

 By the mutual fund theorem,all investors hence hold the same mix of risky assets